-- Must wear gloves. - Guide should stay clear of zip path to allow clear alley for Participant and prevent injury to guide. - Braking system should slow pulley before the Participant approaches the tree/pole/ platform. - The guide must catch the Participant before they roll away from the platform. - The brake system should be reset or checked after each use.
+- Must wear gloves. - Facilitator should stay clear of zip path to allow clear alley for Participant and prevent injury to Facilitator. - Braking system should slow pulley before the Participant approaches the tree/pole/platform. - The Facilitator must catch the Participant before they roll away from the platform.